knjcap/java_fundamentals/README.md

-#:wq
-# CodingNomads Java Fundamentals
+# CodingNomads Java Fundamentals - test Nino update

 This project contains a variety of textbook examples and labs focused on Java labs_examples.fundamentals.